 Now you may be wondering exactly what the differences are.
 Well, we won’t keep you waiting!
 Read on to learn what you can expect from the new ATI TEAS 6 and how you can prepare for its Reading section as thoroughly as possible.

 As it stands, the ATI TEAS 6 Reading section has received a bit of a makeover, with its materials being tightened up to match current entry-level nursing school curriculum.
 The section as a whole has been expanded, and you’ll be given a longer amount of time for completion.
-Now you will have just over an hour to finish the entire TEAS VI Reading section—or, more specifically, 64 minutes—rather than the 58 minutes you received on the TEAS V. The amount of questions has also grown from 48 to 53, with six not counting toward your final score.
+Now you will have just over an hour to finish the entire TEAS VI Reading section, specifically 64 minutes.
+The number of questions you will need to answer is 53, with six not counting toward your final score.
 Unscored questions could potentially appear in any of the new Reading section’s new three question categories.

 The question categories have also received a revamp.
 They are now Integration of Knowledge, Craft and Structure, and Key Ideas and Details.
 Other than these changes, the Reading section of the TEAS remains much the same.
 It will still be presented in multiple choice format, and you will still be expected to answer questions based upon an array of passages, which will cover a variety of subjects.

 To aid you as you study, we will go over each of these question categories in more depth below.